bluesky/tiled/docs/source/tutorials/streaming.md

 about what is new.
 In this case, it contains a detailed description of the new array named `x` that was created by the other client.

-If we are interested we can subscribe to updates about `x` and its data.
+If we are interested, we can subscribe to updates about `x` and its data.

 ```py
 x_sub = c['x'].subscribe()